mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 as it is tall so across view the field of view will be much wider than our specified 75 degrees which is the vertical field of view.

 Next we make a `Scene`.
-A `Scene` in three.js is a form of scene graph.
+A `Scene` in three.js is the root of a form of scene graph.
 Anything you want three.js to draw needs to be added to the scene.
-We'll cover more details of how scenes work in a future article.
+We'll cover more details of [how scenes work in a future article](threejs-scenegraph.html).

 ```
 const scene = new THREE.Scene();